Neighbourhoods and Housing

 What types of affordable Housing is going to be built?
 (NOT just NB Housing).
 Anything for rooming houses, bachelor and 3 bedrooms units?
 These are in highest demand but aren't current being built.

-New Brunswick ACORN asked about 1 month agoHello!
+New Brunswick ACORN asked 2 months agoHello!

 Thank you for your question.
 The Neighbourhoods and Housing initiative is intended to increase the ability of housing choice within our new and existing neighborhoods.
 The City cannot enforce or require affordable housing or the number of bedrooms per dwelling unit.
 Despite this, it is anticipated that an increase in housing supply may assist in enabling more affordable housing.As part of its ongoing work, the City will continue to work towards solutions to the gaps identified in the recently updated Housing Needs Assessment.